The Bankrate promise

 - Safety feature discount: An easy discount can usually be earned if your car has safety features installed such as anti-lock brakes and airbags.

 - Profession-based discount: You could save if you are part of a specific profession.
 This commonly applies to service professions such as teaching or nursing; most insurers also have a military discount for deployed service members.

 - Good student discount: Younger drivers can be more costly to insure, but good student discounts could help to reduce that cost.
 For example, insurers will typically offer a student discount to those who maintain at least a B average in school.

 3. Don’t pay for coverage you don’t need

 However, before switching to liability-only coverage, you may find it helpful to research your car’s value and average repair costs in your area to see if you could afford repairs on your own.
+Keep in mind that you can use our other suggestions here to earn full coverage savings.
 You can also speak with a licensed insurance agent to determine how much coverage is right for you.

 |Average cost of car insurance in the U.S.|